Facebook halts launch of dating service after row with Irish data regulator

 Data regulator inspects Facebook’s Dublin offices in dating app row

-The DPC says it was notified on February 3rd that Facebook intended to launch the dating service this Thursday, a day ahead of St Valentine’s Day
+The DPC says it was notified on February 3rd that Facebook intended to launch the dating service this Thursday, a day ahead of St Valentine’s Day.
+Photograph: Reuters

 Facebook has halted the European launch of a dating service after a row with the State’s Data Protection Commission (DPC), which expressed “concerns” and “inspected” the social media giant’s Dublin offices seeking details.